 If you’ve hopped over to this post from the ORC website – welcome!
 I’m Emily, this is my blog, and I’m working on undecorating the 1929 tudor-ish home I share with my husband, Andy, and our corgi, Penelope.
 This is my second One Room Challenge (last season I made over our guest room).
 I am glad you’re here!

-For this season’s challenge, I am making over our master bedroom.
+For this season’s challenge, I am making over our main bedroom.
 Sometimes I like to think of the One Room Challenge as the Great British Bake Off of interior design blogging and if you’re following me down that path, I’m about to talk about what I like to think of as my “showstopper.”
-In last week’s master bedroom plan post, I talked about my overall vision for the room and the most important, most labor-intensive DIY part: building an electric fireplace surround.
+In last week’s main bedroom plan post, I talked about my overall vision for the room and the most important, most labor-intensive DIY part: building an electric fireplace surround.
 But where did that idea come from?

 On my list of “one-day house hopes” (we all have one of the those locked up in our brains, right?) is a bedroom fireplace.
 So many of the Victorian homes I drool over have them along with some of my favorite Tudor and Craftsman homes.
 Our bedroom actually used to have one – the brick chimney and firebox have been plastered over and the surround removed, but the footprint is still visible – and I figured that was the end of the story.
 It seemed completely impossible to me to restore the old fireplace, to dig out the firebox and make sure the chimney was safe for use.
 And so, that was the end of it.